 December is upon us and that means it’s time to change over math stations in my kinder classroom.
 My stations last about 3 weeks.
 So these stations should take me right up until Christmas.

-Now while I do have a Math series that I use in my class, as well as Daily Math Calendar activities and binders, I’m a BIG believer in Math Stations because they allow students to get differentiated, hands-on, engaging practice with math skills they are introduced to all year.
-Because any kindergarten teacher can tell you, even though you may have taught it once or twice, it will take many many many opportunities of using the skill to really master it.
+While math instruction whole group gives students the big picture, math stations give them the chance to try new skills out.
+I’m a BIG believer in Math Stations because they allow students to get differentiated, hands-on, engaging practice with math skills they are introduced to all year.
+Any kindergarten teacher can tell you, even though you may have taught it once or twice. . . .or even ten times, it will take many many many opportunities of using the skill to really master it.
 Math Stations give my students that chance for practice.

+There are always several sensory tubs going on at any given time in my classroom.
+So, of course, I would include one in math stations.
 My students are just starting to get into addition.
 You always have those few that are ready to take off, but in general, they are just starting to discover different ways to find the answers.
 I always make number lines available to them for this if they want it, but they usually use whatever manipulatives I have in my sensory table (mini-bulbs, pasta, buttons . . .) to solve the problem if they can’t figure it out in their head or on their fingers.
 It’s differentiated, of course, so you can choose the level of difficulty for your students.
+And if you’re looking for a little inspiration for what you might put in your sensory tub, here’s an idea of things I put in one of mine.
+I generally slide my activity into the bin for them to complete first, and then they have free reign to work with the materials that are available to sort and count and make patterns.

-Station 3: Santa’s Helpers Love Base Ten Write The Room Fun: My minders love anything that lets them get up and move, and I’m happy to oblige them with a clipboard and a dry erase marker.
+Station 3: Santa’s Helpers Love Base Ten Write The Room Fun: Mykindergartners love anything that lets them get up and move, and I’m happy to oblige them with a clipboard and a dry erase marker.

 The one above gives them tons of practice with those tens and ones and it’s differentiated.
 But, of course, it’s no good to you if your students are working on counting and/or addition.
 In that case, you may want to throw up an option like the one below where students are either counting to ten or adding to 5 or adding to 10 depending on their readiness level.